 behalf of institutional investors.

-The company's businesses are divided into 3 segments:
+The company's businesses are divided into three segments:

 The Institutional Securities (IS) segment includes capital

-raising financial advisory services that include advice on mergers
+raising financial advisory services that include advices on mergers

 and acquisitions, restructurings, real estate and project finance